sehokim09/SOCRATES-Retrieval/README.md

 ## Installation

 SOCRATES-Retrieval supports Linux.
+See the manual, "SOCRATES-Retrieval\_user\_manual.pdf" in the ./doc folder for details.

 To install from the Git repository:

   1. Clone the code from Git: `git clone git@github.itap.purdue.edu:RadioNavigationLab/SOCRATES-Retrieval.git`.
-  2. Open a terminal on the top-level directory and run `make` to compile the simulator as a default mode.
-See the manual, "SOCRATES-Retrieval\_user\_manual.pdf" in the ./doc folder for details.
+  2. Open a terminal on the ./code directory and run `make` to compile the simulator as a default mode.
+  3. An executable file "SOCRATES-Retrieval" should be created in the top directory.

 ## Getting Started
 See the manual, "SOCRATES-Retrieval\_user\_manual.pdf" in the ./doc folder.